Nordic identity in Estonia: Public attitudes

 Sociologist Mikko Lagerspetz has observed that the attitudes towards the Nordic identity in the Estonian society can be grouped in three: (1) Estonia is already a Nordic country; (2) Estonia needs to become a Nordic country but is not there yet; (3) Estonia should walk its own unique path.

-In 2020, the University of Tartu conducted a psychological survey with 6th grade students to find out, among other things, which countries they consider to be the most important and closest to Estonia.
-The study was performed by drawing pictures.
-Ethnic Estonian students depicted Estonia the most, together with Sweden, Finland and other Nordic countries, leaving Latvia, Lithuania and Russia generally undrawn, while non-Estonian students (mostly Russians) portrayed Estonia with the Baltic states and also with Russia.

 Modern political narrative

 An important element in Estonia's post-independence reorientation has been closer ties with the Nordic countries, especially Finland and Sweden.
 In December 1999, then Estonian foreign minister (and President of Estonia from 2006 until 2016) Toomas Hendrik Ilves delivered a speech titled "Estonia as a Nordic Country" to the Swedish Institute for International Affairs.
 In 2003, the foreign ministry also hosted an exhibit called "Estonia: Nordic with a Twist".

 In 2015, the Estonian prime minister Taavi Rõivas defined the country's narrative as a "New Nordic Country", or "Uus Põhjamaa".

 A conference comprising the heads of the coalition government was held in September 2016, discussing Estonia's outlook as a Nordic country.